IAmTheTable/MemoryLibraryCS/README.md

 # MemoryLibraryCS
 A simple and easy to use memory manipulation library.

+I wrote this library because of 2 reasons,
+1) Im bored and have nothing better to do.
+2) I love C# and C++, I'm implementing C++ features into C# the best I can (with my current knowledge set).

 # Information
 This library will allow you to externally edit the memory of other applications.
 Please do note: This library is also not 100% complete and I'm sure has bugs reguarding use.